Taisiias/formmailer/README.md

 ### Special fields

-HTML fields with names that start with underscore character are ignored by FormMailer:
+HTML fields with names that start with the underscore character are ignored by FormMailer:

 ```html
 <input type="text" name="_thisIsIgnored" value="stuff that doesn't have to be sent in email">